-As part of the investment process, the Manager promotes a variety of environmental and social characteristics, as detailed below.
-These environmental and social characteristics are promoted the NB ESG Quotient.
-The NB ESG Quotient is built around the concept of sector specific ESG risk and opportunity, and produces an overall ESG rating for issuers by assessing them against certain ESG metrics.
+As part of the investment process, the Manager and the Sub-Investment Manager promote a variety of environmental and social characteristics, as detailed below.
+These environmental and social characteristics are promoted using the NB ESG Quotient.
+The NB ESG Quotient is built around the concept of sector specific ESG risk and opportunity and produces an overall ESG rating for issuers by assessing them against certain ESG metrics.

 Foundational to the NB ESG Quotient is the NB materiality matrix, which focuses on the ESG characteristics that are considered to be the most likely to be the material drivers of ESG risk and opportunity for each sector.
-The NB materiality matrix enables the Manager to derive the NB ESG Quotient rating, to compare sectors and issuers relative to their environmental and social characteristics.
+The NB materiality matrix enables the Manager and the Sub-Investment Manager to derive the NB ESG Quotient rating, to compare sectors and issuers relative to their environmental and social characteristics.

-The Manager uses the NB ESG Quotient to promote the environmental and social characteristics listed below by prioritising investment in securities issued by issuers with a favourable and/or an improving NB ESG Quotient rating.
-Pursuant to this, the Manager will not invest in an issuer with a poor NB ESG Quotient rating unless there is a commitment to engage with the issuer with an expectation that the NB ESG Quotient rating will improve over time.
+The Manager and the Sub-Investment Manager use the NB ESG Quotient to promote the environmental and social characteristics listed below by prioritising investment in securities issued by issuers with a favourable and/or an improving NB ESG Quotient rating.
+Pursuant to this, the Manager and the Sub-Investment Manager will not invest in an issuer with a poor NB ESG Quotient rating unless there is a commitment to engage with the issuer with an expectation that the NB ESG Quotient rating will improve over time.